chandramouli-sastry/d3-csegment/README.md

 <i>csegment.height(d)</i>

 Sets the height of the circular segment to d and returns the generator.
+The height should be lesser than or equal to the radius.
+If it is equal to the radius, it draws a semi-circle.
 As of this version, d is expected to be a constant.
 If no arguments are passed, the height is set to `undefined`.

 <i>csegment.angle(d)</i>